DirtBagXon/3zb2-zigflag/README.md

 ### ZigMode ZigFlag (Capture and Hold)

+The premise is simple: **Get the flag and keep it** - *plays on standard Deathmatch maps*.

-As the original `zigmode` appeared to be buggy and only half implemented, I have made this favourite feature \
+The original `zigmode` was released belated, buggy and only half implemented, I attempted to make this popular feature \
-a little more refined, whilst keeping the look and feel of the original game.
-A few **simple** HUD enhancements, \
+a little more refined, for fun.
+Whilst keeping the look and feel of the original game, essentially extending deathmatch. \
-an optional flag return feature, optional flagholder frag bonus, flagholder on scoreboard, distant bot spawning \
+A few **simple** HUD enhancements, an optional flag return feature, optional flagholder frag bonus, flagholder on scoreboard, \
-and added visual and audio notifications.
+added visual/audio notifications and many bugfixes was the final outcome.

-These subtly alter the game dynamics and improve on the original element of the modification, IMHO.
+The changes subtly alter the game dynamics and improve on the original zigmode game element, IMHO. \
+The original gameplay can still be enabled by disabling the new elements via cvars.

+I don't have a Windows development environment to compile a `.dll`, but paths for config, maplist and chaining files have \
+been made unixcentric. `git grep BASEPATH` will provide concerned locations.
+I am happy to include a `.dll` if anyone \
+stumbles across this project and can compile.

 `ZigMode` requires the included `.pak` file and a route chaining file for the map, many popular maps are \
 included, further `.chn` can be created via the mod `chedit` function.